Nkosinathi334/Nkosinathi334/README.md

 - 👋 Hi, I’m @Nkosinathi334
-- 👀 I’m interested in Economics and growing passiona for technology
+- 👀 I’m interested in Economics and growing passion for technology
 - 🌱 I’m currently learning Python and MySQL